rui314/mold/README.md

 By default, `mold` is installed to `/usr/local/bin`.

 If you don't use a recent enough Linux distribution, or if for any reason `make` in the above commands doesn't work for you, you can use Docker to build it in a Docker environment.
-To do so, just run `./build-static.sh` in this directory instead of running `make -j$(nproc)`.
-The shell script creates a Ubuntu 20.04 Docker image, installs necessary tools and libraries to it, and builds mold as a statically-linked executable.
+To do so, just run `./dist.sh` in this directory instead of running `make -j$(nproc)`.
+The shell script creates a Ubuntu 18.04 Docker image, installs necessary tools and libraries to it, builds mold and auxiliary files, and packs them into a single tar file `mold-$version-$arch-linux.tar.gz`.
+You can extract the tar file anywhere and use `mold` executable in it.
-(If `build-static.sh` script didn't work, please apply [3232c1f8](https://github.com/rui314/mold/commit/3232c1f8840885e5656c8cee7fab5f8e52926bd8).)

 `make test` depends on a few more packages.
 To install, run the following commands: